sdoylelambda/ios-message-board/README.md

 1. Create a function called `createMessage`.
 It should take in a `MessageThread` parameter (so you can put the new message in the correct thread), `text` and `sender` string parameters, and an escaping completion closure.
 2. Inside of the function, initialize a `MessageThread.Message` object from the parameters in this function.
 3. Create a `URL` just like you did in the previous function by using the `baseURL` and the `MessageThread` parameter's `identifier`.
 This time, also append another path component called `"messages"`. **NOTE:** Because of the way `Codable` works by default, this string should match the name of the `MessageThread`'s array of messages property or you will run into trouble later on.
-After you've appended the identifier and "messages" to the `URL`, append the `"json"` path extension.
+Next, append the identifier of the newly created messages to the URL.
+Finally, append the `"json"` path extension.
 This path extension **must** be at the end of the `URL`.
 4. Create a `URLRequest` variable with the `URL` you just created.
-Set its `httpMethod` to `"POST"`.
+Set its `httpMethod` to `"PUT"`.
 5. Encode the `MessageThread.Message` object you just initialized using `JSONEncoder` in a do-try-catch block.
 6. Perform a `URLSessionDataTask` with the `URLRequest` you just created.
 Handle the potential error returned in the completion closure.
 If there was no error, then append the `MessageThread.Message` object to the `MessageThread.Message` variable.
 Since the `MessageThread` is a class, you can directly append it to its array of `messages` here.
 Remember to call `completion`, and resume the data task.